Delta Orthopaedics & Sports Medicine

 Fortunately, the majority of low back pain patients experience relief with non-surgical treatments such as:

 Typically, Dr. Hood recommends at least 6-8 consecutive weeks of non-surgical treatments and therapies before considering surgery if there is no relief.
-Dr. Hood can perform surgeries like microdiscectomy, laminectomy, or lumbar spinal fusion using minimally invasive techniques to reduce your back pain with minimal scarring and recovery time.
+We can refer you to a spine specialist if surgical treatment is needed.

 If osteoporosis contributes to your low back pain, Delta Orthopaedics & Sports Medicine offers the leading treatments for this bone-weakening condition.